PicnicSupermarket/spinnaker-helm/charts/spinnaker/README.md

   enabled: true
   secretName: my-kubeconfig
   secretKey: config
-  contexts:
+  accounts:
+    production:
-  # Names of contexts available in the uploaded kubeconfig
+       # Context available in the uploaded kubeconfig
-  - production
+       context: production
   # The Spinnaker account that you would like to use to deploy Spinnaker itself
   # with.
   deploymentAccount: production